Walmart+ Hidden Fees and Extra Costs in 2026

 Some extra charges depend on where you live.

-Walmart says certain states and municipalities may charge bag fees.
-It also notes a Colorado retail delivery fee of $0.28 for qualifying motor-vehicle deliveries in Colorado.
+Walmart’s fee schedule says certain states and municipalities may charge bag fees, and notes location-based charges such as Colorado’s retail delivery fee, which can change by year.
 Shipping to Hawaii, Alaska, U.S. territories, or overseas locations can also involve added shipping fees.

-These are not massive amounts on their own, but they matter if you are judging Walmart+ as a “fully covered” service.
+These aren’t massive amounts on their own, but they matter if you’re judging Walmart+ as a “fully covered” service.

 7. InHome costs extra

-If you are keeping Walmart+ mainly because you might try InHome later, that is a weak reason.
-Treat it as a separate decision with separate cost.
+If you’re keeping Walmart+ mainly because you might try InHome later, that’s a weak reason.
+Treat it as a separate decision with a separate cost.

 8. Premium streaming upgrades cost extra

-Walmart+ includes a choice between Paramount+ Essential and Peacock Premium, both ad-supported.
+Walmart+ includes a choice between Paramount+ Essential and Peacock Premium with ads.
 That part is included.

 But Walmart’s terms also say members can upgrade to Paramount+ Premium for an additional fee billed through Walmart.
-That means the “free streaming” story can get more expensive if you want the higher tier.
+The “free streaming” story can get more expensive if you want the higher tier.

 When these extra costs actually matter

-These costs matter most if your pattern looks like this:
+These costs matter more if your pattern looks like this:

-- You assume all perks are included, even when they are actually upgrades or add-ons.
+• You assume all perks are included, even when they’re actually upgrades or add-ons.

-If that sounds like you, the problem is not that Walmart+ is “bad.”
-The problem is that your order behavior does not fit the membership’s strongest use case.
+If that sounds like you, the issue isn’t that Walmart+ is “bad.”
+The issue is that your order behavior doesn’t fit the membership’s core use case.

 When Walmart+ still makes sense anyway